Nervosys/Botnix/pkgs/development/libraries/qt-5/README.md

    `git merge --no-ff v$version`.
 4. Fix any conflicts.
 5. Open a pull request for the changes.
-6. Follow the instructions above to recreate the module patch in Nixpkgs.
+6. Follow the instructions above to recreate the module patch in Botpkgs.

 ### Major Version Updates